Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] AutoUpdate and construct README
 - [x] L Function
 - [x] Add folder to store icons for .desktop files --> `created add_internet_shortcut`
+- [x] Internet shortcut icons are broken because are downloaded into google-chrome folder --> Parametrized using indirect variable expansion, and adding parametrized line of Icon and exec in the launcher
+- [x] Change `google-chrome` for `xdg-open`  on internet shortcut.
+Delete `${program_name}_url` and put it hardcoded inside of each desktop launcher
 - [ ] Replicate most of the necessary structures and data to adapt `uninstall.sh` to the new specs
 - [ ] Program function in `uninstall.sh` to remove bash functions
 - [ ] Program function to remove desktop icons from the bar's favorite in `uninstall.sh`